-Management has omitted the schedule of investment returns and the management discussion and analysis that accounting principles generally accepted in the United States of America require to be presented to supplement the basic financial statements.
+Management has omitted the management discussion and analysis that accounting principles generally accepted in the United States of America require to be presented to supplement the basic financial statements.
 Such missing information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic or historical context.
 Our opinions on the basic financial statements are not affected by this missing information.